hsdoaa/co-auther_link_prediction_V1/dblp/README.txt

+How to run python and R code in ArnetMiner folder:

 1-Run network_graph_similarity.R in R_training folder to genarate the adjacent matrix ad_matrix_training.csv from the graph and three type of similairty features between each two nodes in the train network graph: invlogweighted, Jaccard, and dice that are stored in the following csv files repectively: